Shopify/krane/README.md

 - `--filenames / -if [PATHS]`: Accepts a  list of directories and/or filenames to specify the set of directories/files that will be deployed
 - `--stdin`: Read from STDIN.
 Can be combined with `-f`
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
 - `--selector`: Instructs krane to only prune resources which match the specified label selector, such as `environment=staging`.
-If you use this option, all resource templates must specify matching labels.
+By using this option, all resource templates must specify matching labels.
 See [Sharing a namespace](#sharing-a-namespace) below.
 - `--global-timeout=duration`: Raise a timeout error if it takes longer than _duration_ for any resource to deploy.
 - `--no-verify-result`: Skip verification that resources correctly deployed.